docker/docs/docker-for-mac/kubernetes.md

 **Kubernetes is only available in the private beta of Docker for Mac 17.12 CE Edge through the [Docker Beta program](https://beta.docker.com/).
 To access beta builds, you must be signed in with your Docker ID within Docker for Mac: select ![whale menu](/docker-for-mac/images/whale-x.png){: .inline} -> Sign in / Create Docker ID from the menu bar.**

-Docker for Mac 17.12 CE Edge includes a standalone Kubernetes server and client, as well as Docker CLI integration.
+If you are part of the Docker Beta program, Docker for Mac 17.12 CE Edge includes a standalone Kubernetes server and client, as well as Docker CLI integration.
 The Kubernetes server runs locally within your Docker instance, is not configurable, and is a single-node cluster.

 The Kubernetes server runs within a Docker container on your Mac, and is only for local testing.
 When Kubernetes support is enabled, you can deploy your